privacore/helppages-findx/en/maps/route-planning.md

 It is private route planning.

-1. Click the **maps tab** to open the findx map. - use !m after your search term eg: "Copenhagen !m!
+1. Click the **maps tab** to open the findx map. - use !m after your search term eg: "Copenhagen !m"
 2. Next to the location click the **Directions button**.
 3. Type in the destination and slect it in the dropdown.